catmando/hyperstack/docs/start/operations.md

 # Operations

-Operations are the engine rooms of Hyperloop, they orchestrate the interactions between Components, external services, Models and Stores. **Operations are where your business logic lives.**
+Operations are the engine rooms of Hyperstack, they orchestrate the interactions between Components, external services, Models and Stores. **Operations are where your business logic lives.**

 In a traditional MCV architecture, there is no defined place to keep business logic.
 You can overload your Controllers, Views or Models and (unless you follow a defined pattern like Trailblazer) you generally end up with your business logic all over the place.
 Our vision of building a 'Complete Ruby Isomorphic Framework' meant that we had to address that problem head on, so we created Operations.